Skip to content

 General Manager

 Bisila Noha (she/her) is the project’s first paid staff member, working as a General Manager three days a week.
-Bisila is Spanish and has lived in London for the past 8 years, so considers herself a Londoner in her heart now.
+Bisila is Spanish-Equatoguinean and has lived in London for the past 10 and a half years, so considers herself a Londoner in her heart now.

 With a background in Translation and International Relations, Bisila has vast experience as a Project Manager and joined us from Apple.
 Moreover, she co-directs Lon-art Creative, an arts and activism organisation that offers a platform for everyone to create, collaborate and reflect upon social issues through the arts.
 Their main focus at the moment is on Violence Against Women and Girls through their flagship project Sheroes.

-Along with her community work, she also is a Ceramic Artist.
+Along with her community work, she also is a ceramic artist.
 With her work, she aims to challenge Western views on art and craft and to reflect upon the idea of home and oneness pulling from personal experiences in different pottery communities around the world.
-You can check out her ceramics here and here in the New York Times.
+You can check out her ceramics here.

 Bisila loves a good book and all kinds of music, so any recommendations, don’t hesitate to send them her way.